 This recipe is a fantastic example of how versatile my Keto Creamy Cauliflower Mash is!
 This is a simple, hearty and comforting fish pie (coming in at 6.2g carbs per serving) and an ideal meal for the chilly evenings here in the UK.
 I have seen many stores sell ready “fish pie” mixes (usually a mix of chopped white fish, chopped salmon and chopped smoked haddock) which is handy, but I added prawns to my version to make it a wee bit fancier.
 This dish is just too lovely and I can’t wait for you to try it!
 Great with greens on the side, if desired.

-This winning low-carb salmon & avocado salad boosts a combination of flavours and textures that make every mouthful perfect harmony!
+This sensational salmon & avocado salad boosts a combination of flavours and textures that make every mouthful perfect harmony!
 Small details like toasting the pumpkin seeds beforehand, quick-pickling the thinly-sliced red onions and using roasted sesame oil makes this salad sensational.
 I used equal amounts of watercress and pea shoots as I find watercress can be a slightly dominating flavour for this salad.
 If, however, you love the idea of smoked salmon, check out my Best-ever Smoked Salmon Salad on this site.